Image default

 BeachNews

-The Brazilian teams were crowned champions in both male and female teams in the city of Maricá, Brazil, where Stage 1 of the Global Beach Handball Tour was held.
+The Brazilian national teams, absolute champions in the Global Tour, both teams won the title in the city of Maricá, Brazil, where Stage 1 of the competition was held.

 At the end of the round-robin, Brazil topped the group with 10 points with five wins, Argentina finished second (8 points, 4 wins), Uruguay (3/2), Portugal (2/4), Puerto Rico ( 1/2) and the United States (0/0).